timharek/everyday-privacy/report.md

 - "Control Over Your Information"
 - And users in different parts of the world, EU, Brazil, Mexico and California

-As you can tell from the project website, they collect a lot of different details about you.
+As you can tell from the project-website, they collect a lot of different details about you.
 According to their policy, these details are collected in order provide you with a better service and to serve you targeted advertisments.
-They share their details with other users, with business partners, third parties and the general public.
+They share their details with other users; business partners, third parties and the general public.
 Who they end up sharing the information with, depends on how you use the service.
 The Snapchat app is "constantly collecting and updating information about the things you might like and dislike", so that they can provide you with more relevant content and advertisements.
 They mention that they are not responsible for how third parties collect and/or use your information.
 They delete the content whenever it is neccessary, it depends on how you use the app, if you are under investigation or if you have save messages and/or photos in the app.

 They give you a quick rundown that you are the one in control over your information, you can request to download your own data, but the request can be denied if the request "risks the privacy of other users or is unlawful".
 You can limit the permission their app has, but this will also limit the app experience.
 You can modify your advertising preferences, but as mention earlier, they are "constantly collecting and updating information about the things you might like and dislike", so